 Here’s a photo of Solia inspecting my work.
 Note that in the sample prints shown below the models came out dark gray.
 Adjusting the color palette of the texture applied to the 3D model is difficult because it’s dependent on the type of material you’re printing with.
 The best method I’ve found is to order a test sample with a range of colors or print one of the Shapeways models in their store that shows a complete color palette, and use that to adjust my model.

-And here’s the model checking out the model.
+And a photo of the model checking out the model.

 Copyright 2013-2014 Mark Dahmke.
 All Rights Reserved.